nokia/AttestationEngine/docs/docker2.md

 # Running
 To run use the following - with local modifications if necessary.
 Docker usually requires sudo.

+Ensure mongodb and mosquitto are available and `/etc/a10.conf` has been configured accordingly.

+In the examples below we have included the option `--network="host"` this may or might not be necessary depending upon the usage of these containers.
+Typically it is required when trying to access local resources, eg: the monogo and mosquitto components running "bare metal".

 ## Core + Enrollment Server